chandanaharidas/ai-moderation-agent/README.md

-#AI Content Moderation Dashboard Using Gemini & Flask
+# AI Content Moderation Dashboard Using Gemini & Flask

-An end-to-end AI system that moderates harmful text using Gemini with fully interactive dashboard for single and batch moderation.
+An end-to-end AI system that moderates harmful text using **Gemini** with a fully interactive dashboard for both single and batch text moderation.

+## Project Type
-Agents Intensive - Capstone Project
+**Agents Intensive – Capstone Project**

+## Timeline
-Hackathon Writeup · Nov 27, 2025
+**Hackathon Writeup – Nov 27, 2025**